pandas-dev/pandas/doc/source/groupby.rst

    grouped = df.groupby(['A', 'B'])
    grouped.aggregate(np.sum)

+Another simple example is to compute the size of each group.
+This is included in GroupBy as the ``size`` method.
+It returns a Series whose index are the group names and whose values are the sizes of each group.

+.. ipython:: python

+   grouped.size()

 As you can see, the result of the aggregation will have the group names as the new index along the grouped axis.
 In the case of multiple keys, the result is a :ref:`MultiIndex <indexing.hierarchical>` by default, though this can be